ECAL-Technologies-Centre/e-ink/README.md

 4. You should be connected to the Visionect Server.
 One device should be online.

 ### Still having WTF issues.
-Ask Sébatien Matos or Tibor Udvari for additionnal help.
+Ask Sébatien Matos for additionnal help.

 ----